close

 Where is child marriage most common in the world?

-Child marriage is most common in Sub-Saharan Africa with Niger having the highest rate at 76%, followed by Central African Republic (68%) and Chad (67%).
-In South Asia, child marriage is widely practiced for example in Bangladesh at 59% - representing over 4 million girls married before they turned 18.
+Child marriage is most common in Sub-Saharan Africa with Niger having the highest rate at 76%, followed by Central African Republic (61%) and Chad (61%).
+In South Asia, child marriage is widely practiced for example in Bangladesh, 51% of girls in Bangladesh are married before their 18th birthday.

 What are the dangers of child marriage?